 About the Author

-In selecting a life plan community as our final home, we were greatly influenced by our experience of being care providers for our elderly parents and a cousin with Alzheimer’s disease.
+In selecting a life plan community as our final home, my wife and I were greatly influenced from our experience as care providers for our elderly parents and a cousin with Alzheimer’s disease.
 My parents were active and appeared to be healthy into their mid-eighties.
 Then calamity struck, with my father suffering a stoke, followed by discovering that my mother had dementia,that my father had successfully covered up.
 This started a lengthy progression of moves for my parents,beginning with light assisted living and ending in skilled nursing care.
 I tried to convince them to move into a community, but my mother was over- whelmed by its immensity and refused.
 My mother was in five different care facilities prior to her death at age ninety-five.

 From our experience in caring for our parents and a cousin, the offering of a continuum of care facility was very appealing.
 Further, we wished to make our own choice and not burden our children.